 Summary: FILS enables this use case.
 It is likely to be specified for this portable infrastructure application.
-This is not a costapplication and will see early adoption.
+This is not a cost–sensative application and will see early adoption.

 Impact: High, but for a small market

 Public Interaction – During an emergency situation, there is a need for improved communication between the emergency services agencies and the public, whether this is to on notice about a situation, to assist in looking for someone (e.g Amber alert) or to conduct an evacuation of an area.
 The public can be advised about actions that they should take that is specific to their location (don’t send out a city-wide evacuation when only a small specific area is involved) and manage the routing of cars and people to avoid grid-lock for either an evacuation or simply when temporarily rerouting traffic.